-4. Introduction, Including "Roadmap Paragraph"
+4. Introduction, including a "Roadmap Paragraph"

-The most important part of a paper is the Introduction.
-For this reason it should be written a number of times, and probably rewritten after the rest of the paper is completed.
+The most important part of a paper is the Introduction (which is your edited precis).
+For this reason, you should write it a number of times, and edit it after the rest of the paper is complete.
 A good introduction acquaints the reader with the problem the paper addresses, explains why it is important that the problem be resolved, and proposes solutions.
 In other words, the Introduction must be interesting enough to provoke the reader's interest.

-The introduction to your paper also must provide a brief guide to the remaining parts of the paper in a final, "roadmap" paragraph (referring to the paper's various sections -- see #1 and #2 above) and explaining how these interrelate.
+The introduction to your paper also must provide a brief guide to the remaining parts of the paper in a final, "roadmap" paragraph referring to the paper's various sections (see #1 and #2 above) and explaining how these interrelate.
 The first sentence of the roadmap section begins with: "This paper....[explain what the paper is about]."
 The second sentence begins with: "Section I provides background....[see below on the nature of the background section]."
-The next sections all begin with: "Section II"....
-"Section II"....
-"Section II"....
+The next sections all begin with: "Section III"....
+"Section III"....
 "Section IV" [using present tense and active voice].
-The last sentence of the introduction begins with: "The paper concludes that....[one-sentence conclusion]."
+The last sentence of the Introduction begins with: "The paper concludes that....[one-sentence conclusion]."